fluxninja/aperture/docs/content/guides/per-user-rate-limiting.md

 Once the example is running, it will prompt you for your Organization address and API Key.
 In the Aperture Cloud UI, select the Aperture tab from the sidebar menu.
-Copy both your Organization address and API Key. and enter these details in the Command Line Interface (CLI) where the example is running.
-This ensures the creation and connection of an Aperture Client instance to your organization.
+Copy and enter both your Organization address and API Key to establish a connection between the SDK and Aperture Cloud.

 ## Monitoring Rate Limiting Policy